 Charting a course to measurable impact

 In 1981, the board elected Donald H. Hubbs to the Foundation’s board of directors and named him president.
 An attorney and CPA, Hubbs had worked closely with both Conrad and Barron Hilton and had managed the Foundation since 1969 in his capacity as assistant secretary treasurer.
 He and the board charted the Foundation’s course, implementing a major project approach while maintaining a steadfast loyalty to Conrad Hilton’s intent.
 Hubbs served as chair and CEO from 1998 until his retirement in 2005.

-Until his passing in 2019, Barron Hilton, son of Conrad Hilton, has played a guiding role on the Foundation’s board of directors from 1950 to 2014, including serving as chair from 2007 to 2012 following a successful career at the helm of Hilton Hotels Corporation, he served as chair of the Foundation from 2007 to 2012.
-Like his father, Barron Hilton committed his personal fortune to the Foundation.
-His contribution surpasses the initial amount that Conrad Hilton left to the Foundation, making Barron Hilton the organization’s most significant donor.
-His leadership, together with his financial contributions, has enabled the Foundation to significantly increase its impact well into the future.
+Barron Hilton played a guiding role on the Foundation’s board of directors from 1950 to 2014, including serving as chair from 2007 to 2012 following a successful career at the helm of Hilton Hotels Corporation.
+Following the philanthropic legacy of his father, Barron Hilton left the vast majority of his fortune to the Foundation when he passed away in 2019.
+His leadership, together with his financial contributions, has enabled the Foundation to significantly increase our impact well into the future.

 Steven M. Hilton, grandson of Conrad Hilton, joined the Foundation staff in 1983 and was elected to the board of directors in 1989.
 In 1998, he became president, in 2005 his responsibilities expanded to include CEO and in 2012 he was named chair.
 He retired as President and CEO at the end of 2015 and as chair at the end of 2020.
 Mentored by Barron Hilton and Donald Hubbs, Steve Hilton and the board of directors have led the Foundation to pursue deeper, field-specific expertise in our focus areas, and to take an active approach to increase our impact through partnerships with grantees, governments, corporations, and other foundations and funders.

 Engaging new generations in the Hilton family legacy